Cabrillo's Alcohol & Drug Policy

 Smoking cessation information and support are available to faculty, staff, and students through Student Health Services.

 Violation of college policies concerning alcohol shall result in appropriate disciplinary action up to and including suspension or expulsion from the college, and in the case of organizations, loss of recognition.
-Additionally, the college expects all students and students groups to comply with all the current laws of the state of California and the county of Santa Cruz.
+Additionally, the college expects all students and student groups to comply with all the current laws of the state of California and the county of Santa Cruz.
 It is the responsibility of each individual to be aware of, and abide by, all state and local ordinances and college regulations.
 Current laws provide for severe penalties for a violation that may result in a criminal record.
 Violations may be prosecuted under applicable local, state, and federal laws, as well as through college disciplinary action.

 Action Taken When a Student Has Violated the Alcohol and Other Drugs Policy